HistoriFy/logistics-webapp/README.md

 ## 🛠️ Prerequisites

 - **Docker & Docker Compose:** Ensure both are installed on your system.
-- **PostgreSQL:** If not using Docker, manually install PostgreSQL.
+- **PostgreSQL:** PostgreSQL is used as the primary database.
+You can install it locally or use a cloud service.
+[Install PostgreSQL](https://www.postgresql.org/download/)

 ## ⚙️ Setup Instructions